Mulleins

 Hoary Mullein Verbascum pulverulentum

 Of uncertain origin, perhaps native, perhaps introduced as most plants grow in disturbed and man-made habitats such as roadsides, railway sidings and abandoned pits and quarries.
-Very locally-distributed, but common where it occurs, mostly around Norwich, Gfreat Yarmouth, north-west Norfolk and west of Bury St Edmunds.
+Formerly very locally-distributed, but becoming more widespread; common where it occurs, mostly around Norwich, Great Yarmouth, north-west Norfolk and west of Bury St Edmunds.
 Flowers July to August.
 Stems grow up to two metres in height with the flower spike bearing long side branches like a candelabra.
-Flowers medium-sized, opening fully; pale yellow.
-Stamen hairs whitish.
+Flowers relatively small, opening fully; pale yellow.
+Stamen hairs off white, thick on the upper three stamens, mostly confined to the filament bases on the lower two; anthers all reniform.
+Stigma spathulate.
 Upper stem leaves not winged at the base.
 A useful character is that the hairs wear off and cluster together in distinctive balls of fluff (known as flocculating).

 Habit